-Oversees risks associated with the Company's innovation efforts, technology strategies, and intellectual property portfolio, as well as risks pertaining to privacy, data protection, and data retention.
+Responsible for overseeing risks associated with the Company's innovation efforts, technology strategies, and intellectual property portfolio.

-Our Board, both directly and through its committees, reviews and oversees our ERM program, which is an ongoing, enterprise-wide program designed to enable effective and efficient identification of, and management visibility into, critical enterprise risks over the short-, intermediate-, and long-term, and to facilitate the incorporation of risk considerations into decision making across the Company.
+Our Board, both directly and through its committees, reviews and oversees our ERM program, which is an ongoing, enterprise-wide program designed to enable effective and efficient identification of, and management visibility into, critical enterprise risks over the short, intermediate-, and long-term, and to facilitate the incorporation of risk considerations into decision making across the Company.
 In particular, the ERM program clearly defines risk management roles and responsibilities; brings together senior management to discuss risk; promotes visibility and constructive dialogue around risk relevant to the Company's strategy and operation; and facilitates appropriate risk response strategies at the Board, committee, and management levels.

 Under the ERM program, management develops a holistic portfolio of our enterprise risks by facilitating business and function risk assessments, performing targeted risk assessments, and incorporating information regarding specific categories of risk gathered from various internal HPE departments.
 Our Global Business groups, Internal Audit, Enterprise Finance Reporting, Treasury, Information Technology, Cybersecurity, Human Resources, Corporate Affairs, and Legal teams all provide input into this process and are responsible for the day-to-day monitoring, evaluating, reporting, and mitigating of their respective risk categories.
 From time to time, we also utilize industry information sources, such as professional services firms or subscription resources, to assess trends and benchmarking data relevant to our industry to assist in determining certain risk trends and changes.
 Management then develops response plans for risks categorized as requiring management focus based on performance indicators and monitors other identified risk areas.
 Management provides reports on the risk portfolio and risk response efforts to senior management and to the Audit Committee.
+The ERM program may from time to time perform detailed assessments of or manage programs related to emerging industry risks in evaluating management's control and response strategies.
+These programs inform risk actions and mitigation strategies in areas of emerging risk where industry best practices may not yet be established.

-This structure enables us to provide specialized attention to, and oversight of, key risk areas by aligning our unique set of committees with risk oversight in their individual areas of expertise.
+This structure enables us to provide specialized attention to, and oversight of, key risk areas by aligning our committees with risk oversight in their areas of expertise.
 Throughout the year, the Board oversees its committees' ongoing risk oversight activities, and the Audit Committee escalates issues relating to risk oversight to the full Board, in a continuous effort to keep the Board adequately informed of developments that could affect the Company's risk profile or other aspects of our business.
 The Board also considers specific risk topics in connection with strategic planning and other matters.
 The ERM program also works in tandem with our Controllership organization and the Financial Reporting group therein, to align the risk identification and assessment with our existing disclosure controls and procedures.